chrisnoonan98675/site/xl-release/how-to/create-a-new-admin-user.markdown

 - system administration
 - user management
 - security
+weight: 498
 ---

-XL Release includes a default *admin* user whose password is configured during the installation process.
-This is an internal user with special characteristics (for example, the password cannot be changed) that is not intended to be used for regular administration of XL Release.
+XL Release includes a default `admin` user whose password is configured during the installation process.
+This is an internal user with special characteristics that is not intended to be used for regular administration of XL Release.
 However, you may want to create a separate admin user for day-to-day administration of XL Release.

-## Step 1 Log in using the built-in admin account
+## Step 1 Log in using the built-in `admin` account

-Log in to XL Release using the built-in admin (lowercase) user and the password you set during installation.
-This will probably be the last time you need to use that account to access XL Release.
+Log in to XL Release using the built-in `admin` (lowercase) user and the password you set during installation.

 ## Step 2 Create a user account to use for day-to-day administration